 China Food Mislabeled, US Says (May 3, 2007)

 The manager, Mao Lijun, head of the Xuzhou Anying Biologic Technology Development Company, is being held in coastal Jiangsu Province, about 320 miles northwest of Shanghai, though a police spokesman in the area, Pei County, declined to say on what charges.
-In a telephone interview a few weeks ago, Mr. Mao denied any knowledge of how melamine, an industrial chemical, had been mixed into pet food supplies sold under his company label earlier this year.
+In a telephone interview a few weeks ago, Mr. Mao denied any knowledge of how melamine, an industrial chemical, had been mixed into pet food supplies sold under his company’s label earlier this year.
 He also insisted that his company had never exported any wheat gluten and that his products were sold only on the domestic market.

 Calls made to the other Chinese supplier under suspicion, the Binzhou Futian Biology Technology Company, went unanswered.
-Scientists are still trying to explain how melamine, a chemical used to make plastics, fertilizer and surface coatings but not considered very toxic, ended up in some of the leading American pet food brands.
+Scientists are still trying to explain how melamine, a chemical used to make plastics, fertilizer, and surface coatings, but not considered very toxic, ended up in some of the leading American pet food brands.

-investigators from the Food and Drug Administration, who finally arrived in China on Monday — after China had initially refused to issue them visas.
+investigators from the Food and Drug Administration, who finally arrived in China on Monday, after China had initially refused to issue them visas.

-Concerns about the quality and safety of China’s agricultural exports have prompted agency regulators to ban all wheat gluten from China and to warn importers to sample or test all food and
+Concerns about the quality and safety of China’s agricultural exports have prompted regulators at the agency to ban all wheat gluten from China and to warn importers to sample or test all food and feed additives coming from there.

 Last month, South Africa also announced a pet food recall after more than 30 dogs died from eating food contaminated with melamine-tainted ingredients imported from China.
 The Chinese government had initially reacted angrily to suggestions that Chinese food exports could have been the cause of death or sickness in so many American pets.
 At one point, the Chinese government even insisted that the country had not exported any wheat gluten to the United States this year.